Database Developer Resume Example

 I always highlight certifications like Oracle Certified Professional or Microsoft Azure Fundamentals.
 These prove I’ve got hands-on expertise-sometimes that’s what gets my application noticed first.

 Detail project impact with numbers.
-For example, mention optimizing a T-SQL procedure to cut query time by 40%, or building BI dashboards for 100+ users.
+For example, mention optimizing a T-SQL procedure to cut query time by 40%, or building BI dashboards for 100+ users—if you’re applying for BI roles, check out this cover letter for inspiration.
 This helps you stand out.

 SQL developers do more than just write queries.
 Analyst roles focus on data trends, building dashboards, and translating business needs into insights.
 It’s all about telling the story with numbers.